contextgarden/context/source/luametatex/source/readme.txt

 distributions, deals with integration in TeXLive, etc. Alan Braslau is the first line tester so that in an early stage we can identify issues with for TeX, MetaPost, Lua and compilation on the different platforms that users have.

+Math, one of the core building blocks of the TeX engine has been significantly upgraded (starting 2021+).
+Mikael Sundqvist and I spent a lot of time on this project which also involves (tweaking) fonts.
+We also have a MetaPost agenda (224+) and diverge in other fundamental improvements (2022+), like the extended par builder.

 If you run into problems with LuaMetaTeX, the ConTeXt mailing list is the place to go to: ntg-context@ntg.nl.
 Of course you can also communicate LuaTeX problems